Werner1201/hybrid-compact-red-kde-friend/readme.md

 ## Auto Start
-- Inside startup folder search for hybrid-startup.sh file
+- Inside startup folder search for hybrid-compact-startup.sh file
 - Set hybrid-compact-startup.sh to be executable
 - Change the home path to your home path, seems like I can't use ~ at startup script
 - Add hybrid-compact-startup.sh to auto start program